02-003 Code of Conduct_20212-003

 obligations under the Municipal Conflict of Interest Act.

-7. The provision of educational information to members of council, members of local boards
+7. The provision of educational information to members of council, members of local

-and the municipality about the municipality’s codes of conduct for members of council and
+boards and the municipality about the municipality’s codes of conduct for

-members of local boards and about the Municipal Conflict of Interest Act.
+members of council and members of local boards and about the Municipal

+Conflict of Interest Act.
 2017, c.
-10,

-Sched.
+10, Sched.
 1, s.
 19 (1).

-It shall be noted that if the municipality has not appointed a Commissioner, the municipality shall
+It shall be noted that if the municipality has not appointed a Commissioner, the

-Commissioner of another municipality.
+provided by a Commissioner of another municipality.

 18. Statutes Regulating the Conduct Of Councillors

-In the case of any inconsistency between this Code of Conduct and a Federal or Provincial
+In the case of any inconsistency between this Code of Conduct and a Federal or

 Code of Conduct Form A – Disclosure Statement

-Section 12 of the Code of Conduct regarding the acceptance of gifts and benefits, requires
+Section 12 of the Code of Conduct regarding the acceptance of gifts and benefits,

-Members to disclose the receipt of certain gifts and benefits if the dollar value of a single gift or
+requires Members to disclose the receipt of certain gifts and benefits if the dollar value

-benefit exceeds $200 or if the total value of gifts and benefits received from one source in a
+of a single gift or benefit exceeds $200 or if the total value of gifts and benefits received

-calendar year exceeds $500.
-This Disclosure Statement is to be used to report on such gifts and
+from one source in a calendar year exceeds $500.
+This Disclosure Statement is to be

-benefits and shall be filed with the Clerk within 30 days of receipt of such gift or benefit, or upon
+used to report on such gifts and benefits and shall be filed with the Clerk within 30 days

 Disclosure Statements are a matter of public record.